Cretezy/Noderize/docs/docs/introduction.md

 ## Develop

-Once you have created your Noderize project, simply `cd` into it and you can run it for development using:
+Once you have created your Noderize project, simply `cd` into it and you can run it for development using the `watch` script:

 ```bash
 yarn watch